aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 notes for REST APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-known-issues.html#api-gateway-known-issues-rest-apis) for more details.

-**Note:** When starting off with an OpenAPI definition, it is possible to add Resources and Methods via the CDK APIs, in addition to what has already been defined in the OpenAPI.
+**Note:** When starting off with an OpenAPI definition using `SpecRestApi`, it is not possible to configure some properties that can be configured directly in the OpenAPI specification file.
+This is to prevent people duplication of these properties and potential confusion.
-However, it is important to note that it is not possible to override or modify Resources and Methods that are already defined in the OpenAPI definition.
-While these will be present in the final CloudFormation template, they will be ignored by API Gateway.
-The definition in the OpenAPI definition file always takes precedent.
+Further, it is currently also not possible to configure Methods and Resources in addition to the ones in the specification file.

 ## APIGateway v2